slipperyseal/trebuchet/README.md

 Pop the code into Trebuchet and pull the handle.

-The aim of the project is not to replace a Java Virtual Machine and this project may never implement all of Java's features necessary to do that for arbitary programs.
+The aim of the project is not to replace a Java Virtual Machine and this project may never implement all of Java's features necessary to do that for arbitrary programs.

 C++ was chosen as the target language as Java and C++ have enough in common for a reasonably logical translation.
 The output C++ isn't meant to be read and maintained in it's own right but we'll certainly try to make it as well formed as we can.

 ### Current status

-The project is quite young but is currently generating class headers and simple getters and setters for our specific test case.
+The project is quite young but is currently generating class headers and simple arithmetic, assignment and return values, for our specific test case.
+See the code before for what it can currently do.

 ### Optimisations

-Modern C++ compilers produce amazing optimizations.
-So for the most part we will rely on this to do most of the heavy lifting.
+Modern C++ compilers can produce some amazing optimizations.
+So we will rely on these tools to do most of the heavy lifting.
-Yet there are some quick wins we can apply in the translation process to allow the C++ compiler to optimize optimally.
+Yet there are some quick wins we can apply in the translation process to help the C++ compiler to optimize optimally.

 Examples..

-* As all Java methods are virtual, demoting virtual methods to non-virtual where no type-cast occurs.
+* As all Java methods are virtual, demoting virtual methods to non-virtual where no type-cast can occur.
-* Demote heap allocated objects to local scope objects where reference doesn't escape scope.
+* Demote heap allocated objects to local scope where reference doesn't escape scope.
+* Convert regular getters and setters to direct field access.
+* Optionally disable index and type safety checks.

 ### Development Schedule